luzap/dit/README.md

 3. Make four different copies of the repository you are going to be working on, to mimic the distributed workflow (running four instances of the threshold signing protocols in the same folder was not an intended use-case, and the executable outputs its intermediary files to the `.dit` directory under a hard-coded name).
 4. Start the leader by running `dit keygen`.
 5. Run the executable in the other copies of the directories with any `dit` command (`dit` will do, as will `dit` followed by any Git subcommand)
-6. Each of the executables will present you with an option of participanting in the key generation
+6. Each of the executables will present you with an option of participating in the key generation
 7. (Optional) When the protocol is completed, you can check in the public key (created under the `.dit` directory as `.gpg` file) into Git
 8. When you want to create a tag, run `dit start-tag [tag_name]` and enter a tag message.
 9. Proceed as in step 5